AyrA/WinOneRNG/README.md

 ## Build

-The application should build as-is, since there are no additional dependencies.
+All applications should build as-is, since there are no additional dependencies. if you do not want to build them yourself, see for the bin/Release folder inside each project for precompiled binaries.

-Have a look at rnd\bin\Release\rnd.exe for a pre-built executable and DLL if you prefer to run precompiled versions.
+# WinOneRNG
+provides OneRNG Support for Windows

+This application offers a TCP server that tries to distribute the random data evenly over all connected devices.

 ## Configuration